library(liver)

 10.4 Multiple Linear Regression

-We now move beyond simple linear regression and explore models with more than one predictor.
-This brings us into the realm of multiple regression, a framework that captures the simultaneous effects of multiple variables on an outcome.
-In most real-world scenarios, responses are rarely driven by a single factor, multiple regression helps us model this complexity.
+We now move beyond simple linear regression and consider models with more than one predictor.
+This leads to multiple linear regression, a framework that allows us to model the simultaneous effects of several variables on an outcome.
+In real-world applications, responses are rarely driven by a single factor, and multiple regression provides a principled way to capture this complexity.

 multiple_reg = lm(revenue ~ spend + display, data = marketing)